jsinger67/parol/docs/Tutorial.md

 ObjectSuffix    : "\}";
 ```

-As you can see they are equivalent but the second one needs one lookahead symbols whereas the first version needs two.
+As you can see they are equivalent but the second one needs one lookahead symbol whereas the first version needs two symbols.

  `parol` left-factors the grammar after all other substitutions described below are completed.